Chuck Versus the Crown Vic

-"Chuck Versus the Crown Vic" is the 11th episode of the first season of Chuck, airing on December 3, 2007.
+"Chuck Versus the Crown Vic" is the 11th episode of the first season of Chuck, airing on NBC on December 3, 2007.
 Chuck must deal with the aftermath of Bryce Larkin's departure as he goes undercover with Sarah to investigate a billionaire philanthropist.
 Meanwhile, Morgan meets Anna's parents.

 Plot summary

 Main plot

 Chuck escorts Lester and Jeff to do an install on a private boat owned by philanthropist Lon Kirk (Michael Wiseman) to keep the two out of trouble.
 However Jeff and Lester still go below deck, where they find men counting a substantial amount of money.
 Chuck flashes on one of the bills and realizes that it's counterfeit.
 Beckman begins to brief Chuck and Casey, but Sarah—who skipped work at the Wienerlicious—is absent.
 The two attempt to cover for her before she arrives late.
 Beckman orders Chuck and Sarah to infiltrate a charity casino being run by Kirk to investigate the counterfeiting operation.
 Chuck later remarks to Sarah how he expected her to be "halfway to Bryce," but she tells him that this is her assignment.
 Regardless, the situation between them remains strained and is only made worse when, at the charity event that night, Chuck grows increasingly jealous while Sarah flirts with Kirk as part of the operation.
 He loses $100,000 at a roulette wheel as a result of trying to show up the philanthropist, but also flashes on an attache to the Taiwanese ambassador, whom he sees Kirk arguing with.

 The next morning Chuck watches Casey washing his prized 1985 Crown Vic, and asks what Beckman meant by Sarah using any means necessary to get close to Kirk as part of her investigation.
 Casey plays on Chuck's jealousy by telling him Sarah will be seducing Kirk.
 Chuck goes back to work, where Morgan, who is having lunch with Anna and her parents, calls him to say he thinks he sees Sarah on someone's boat.
 Chuck heads down to the marina to check up on things, while Casey angrily shows him a full team is in place keeping watch on things.
 Just as Kirk and Sarah are on their way below deck, one of Kirk's men is bringing a crate on board which triggers a flash.
 Chuck believes the crate contains the counterfeit plates.
 The team moves in based on the Intersect intel, but discover medical supplies instead.
 Due to the humiliation of the botched op, Beckman benches the team.